Admissions

 Franklin Pierce University accepts and prepares undergraduates for admission to the

-St. George’s University (SGU) School of Medicine or School of Veterinary Medicine.
+St. George’s University (SGU) School of Medicine or School.
+This combined degree program

-This combined degree program offers a pathway from your undergraduate study in Biology
+offers a pathway from your undergraduate study in Biology or Health Sciences to a

-or Health Sciences to a Doctor of Medicine (MD).
+Doctor of Medicine (MD).

-Students admitted to the pathway program complete their undergraduate degree at Franklin Pierce University in four years, progressing into the 4 year MD program at SGU.
+Students admitted to the pathway program complete their undergraduate degree at Franklin Pierce University in four years, progressing into the 4-year MD program at SGU.
 St. George’s University is one of a few international universities recognized by the US Department of Education to administer student loans for qualified U.S. students.

 Eligibility Criteria for the Franklin Pierce University/SGU Pathway Program